Things to Do in NYC: A Spring Day in Central Park

 Mid-park, a promenade of rare American elms line The Mall, where some will pause on a bench in a designated quiet zone dedicated to John Lennon.
 “Imagine” is a large in-ground mosaic at Strawberry Fields on the West Side near 72nd Street, near the former home of the singer, songwriter and peace activist.

 Couples, friends, and families are attracted to Central Park Lake for rowboat rentals or a gondola ride.
-At Loeb Boathouse, have a bite or enjoy a drink in the picturesque setting enhanced by pretty weeping willows and Japanese cherry trees in bloom.
 For generations, the Parisian-inspired ornamental pond known as Conservatory Water has been the favored spot for story-telling, climbing sculptures and launching model boats under sail.

 Save Time For Metropolitan Museum of Art